KolmogorovLab/Wakhan/README.md

 Wakhan can be run as a standalone [phase-correction](https://github.com/KolmogorovLab/Wakhan/tree/main/src/hapcorrect) and copy number profiling tool using below [1] tumor-only and tumor/normal pair commands.
 In case phased SVs/breakpoints, Long-Read Somatic Variant Calling pipeline mode [2] is recommended.

-## Key required/recommended parameters

-* `--reference` Reference file path

-* `--target-bam` path to target bam files (must be indexed)

-* `--out-dir-plots` path to output coverage plots

-* `--genome-name` genome cellline/sample name to be displayed on plots

-* `--normal-phased-vcf` normal phased VCF file (tumor/normal pair mode) to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use phased `--tumor-phased-vcf` instead)

-* `--tumor-phased-vcf` phased VCF is required in tumor-only mode

-* `--breakpoints` (Highly recommended) Somatic SV calls in vcf format

-* `--threads` number of threads to use

-## Useful optional parameters

-* `--contigs` List of contigs (chromosomes, default: chr1-22,chrX) to be included in the plots [e.g., chr1-22,chrX,chrY], Note: Please use 1-22,X [e.g., 1-22,X,Y] in case REF, BAM, and VCFs entries don't contain `chr` name/notion, same should be observed in `--centromere` and `--cancer-genes` params in case no `chr` in names, use `*_nochr.bed` instead available in `src/annotations` or customized.

-* `--use-sv-haplotypes` To use phased Severus SV/breakpoints [default: disabled]

-* `--cpd-internal-segments` For change point detection algo on internal segments after breakpoint/cpd algo for more precise segmentation.

-* `--cut-threshold` Maximum cut threshold for coverage (readdepth) plots [default: 100]

-* `--centromere` Path to centromere annotations BED file [default: annotations/grch38.cen_coord.curated.bed]

-* `--cancer-genes` Path to Cancer Genes in TSV format to display in CNA plots [default: annotations/CancerGenes.tsv]

-* `--pdf-enable` Enabling PDF output for plots

 ## 1. Standalone mode